Bracktus/Noisy-Tournament-Ranking/final/docs/final.md

 ## Desirable properties of $A$

-Now that we have our matchups, we need to assign each matchup to a student to mark.
-When doing this assignment, there are certain properties that we would like to satisfy:
+Now that we have our matchups, we need to assign each matchup to a student.
+When doing assignment, there are certain properties that we would like to satisfy:

 1. No student marks their own paper.
 2. The workload of each student is fairly even.